urbanopt/urbanopt.github.io/reopt/reopt_customization.md

 1. Let's next update **URBANopt REopt Gem** to load lifecycle costs from the **REopt Lite API** responses into the Feature and Scenario Report `distributed_generation` schema's `lcc_us_dollars` attribute.

-    First, in `urbanopt-reopt-gem/Gemfile` make sure that the `urbanopt-scenario` gem is loaded as follows:
+    First, in `urbanopt-reopt-gem/Gemfile` make sure that the `urbanopt-reporting` gem is loaded as follows:

     ```terminal
-        gem 'urbanopt-scenario', path: '../urbanopt-scenario-gem'
+        gem 'urbanopt-reporting', path: '../urbanopt-reporting-gem'
     ```

     This will ensure that the `urbanopt-sceanrio` gem that the `urbanopt-reopt` gem uses includes the schema we just modified.